Discovery prospects for photophobic axion-like particles at a 100 TeV proton--proton collider: Introduction

-In this work, we turn to a future proton--proton ($pp$) collider with $\sqrt{s}\sim\mathcal{O}(100~\mathrm{TeV})$, such as the Super proton--proton Collider (SppC) or the Future Circular Collider in hadron--hadron mode (FCC-hh)~\cite{CEPC-SPPCStudyGroup:2015esa,Benedikt:2018ofy,CEPCStudyGroup:2018rmc,CEPCStudyGroup:2023quu,FCC:2018vvp,Schulte:2025pgs}.
 We study heavy photophobic ALPs in the limit $g_{a\gamma\gamma}\simeq 0$, focusing on ALPs coupled to electroweak field strengths.
 We perform dedicated detector-level searches in three complementary channels: (I) $pp\to jj\,a(\to Z \gamma)$ with $Z\to\ell^+\ell^-$ ($\ell=e,\mu$); (II) $pp\to W^{\pm}a(\to W^+W^-)$ with a same-sign dimuon signature plus a hadronic decayed $W$ boson; and (III) $pp\to jj\,a(\to W^+W^-)$ with opposite-sign, different-flavor dilepton $e^\pm\mu^\mp$.
 Our analysis incorporates the relevant production topologies---$s$-channel exchange and, where applicable, VBF-like configurations---models signal and backgrounds consistently with detector-level simulations, and employs a boosted decision tree (BDT)-based multivariate analysis (MVA) optimized for each mass hypothesis.
 We present projected sensitivities over $m_a=100$--$7000~\GeV$, reporting both discovery reaches on $g_{aWW}$ and model-independent discovery thresholds on the fiducial quantity given by the signal production cross section times branching ratio, $\sigma \times \mathrm{Br}$.
+Our main takeaways are a detector-level 100~TeV three-channel sensitivity forecast (mass-optimized BDTs); an explicit $WW$-sector channel crossover beyond naive scaling, where the growing VBF component makes $pp\to jj\,a(\to W^+W^-)$ overtake $pp\to W^\pm a(\to W^+W^-)$ around $m_a\gtrsim 1~\TeV$ (Sec.~\ref{sec:results}); and model-independent discovery thresholds in $\sigma\times\mathrm{Br}$ that enable direct reinterpretation for other resonant hypotheses.
 The three final states probe the same photophobic setup from different experimental angles, which strengthens the interpretation by reducing the reliance on any single background model and by helping pinpoint whether any emerging excess prefers $Z\gamma$ or $WW$ decays and which production regime dominates.

 This paper is organized as follows.
 Sec.~\ref{sec:theory} lays out the theoretical framework.
 Sec.~\ref{sec:sig} introduces the signal topologies and the event generation setup.
 Sec.~\ref{sec:analysis} presents the analysis strategy and background modeling for each final state, including preselection, ALP-mass reconstruction where applicable, and the MVA approach.
 Sec.~\ref{sec:results} shows the main results, followed by the conclusion in Sec.~\ref{sec:conclusion}.
 Additional material is provided in the appendices.